OpenTechStrategies/2016-sempervirens-proposal/proposal.md

 place in order to maintain the legal rights of different stakeholders.
 This research will be integrated into the requirements specification, and end-user documentation by CC.
 Some of the participants in this process which would need to be paid for their work on this.
-We estimate an additional $120k for this.
+For 60 hours of legal advice @ $200/hr, we estimate an additional $12k for this.

 A rough schedule for this development: